5 stars

 • Applications requiring a police certificate: 8-12 weeks

 Applicants can check the status of their applications online through the Immigration, Refugees and Citizenship Canada (IRCC) website or by contacting the IRCC call center.
+Permanent residents can also check their application status online to stay updated on their immigration process.
 It is essential to keep track of your application status and follow up with the immigration authorities if there are any delays or issues with it.

 Note: The processing times and fees mentioned above are subject to change, and applicants should always check the official IRCC website for the most up-to-date information.